o-ran-sc/nonrtric/dmaap-mediator-producer/README.md

 >- INFO_PRODUCER_HOST  **Required**.
 The host for the producer.
 Example: `http://mrproducer`
 >- LOG_LEVEL           Optional.
 The log level, which can be `Error`, `Warn`, `Info` or `Debug`.
 Defaults to `Info`.
 >- INFO_PRODUCER_PORT  Optional.
 The port for the product.
 Defaults to `8085`.
 >- INFO_COORD_ADDR     Optional.
 The address of the Information Coordinator.
-Defaults to `http://enrichmentservice:8083`.
+Defaults to `https://enrichmentservice:8434`.
->- MR_HOST             Optional.
-The host for the DMaaP Message Router.
-Defaults to `http://message-router.onap`.
+>- DMAAP_MR_ADDR       Optional.
+The address of the DMaaP Message Router.
+Defaults to `https://message-router.onap:3905`.
+>- PRODUCER_CERT       Optional.
+The certificate to use for https.
+Defaults to `configs/producer.crt`
->- MR_PORT             Optional.
-The port for the DMaaP Message Router.
-Defaults to `3904`.
+>- PRODUCER_KEY        Optional.
+The key to the certificate to use for https.
+Defaults to `configs/producer.key`

 The file `configs/type_config.json` contains the configuration of job types that the producer will support.